...

 Monitor and Optimize

-Keep adjusting configurations supporting evolving needs while tracking adoption rates and milestone achievement for continual excellence gains.
-Proactively soliciting user feedback fuels enduring utilization and proficiency.
+Keep adjusting configurations to support evolving needs while tracking adoption rates and milestone achievements for continual excellence gains.
+Proactively soliciting user feedback fosters sustained use and proficiency.

 Overcoming Challenges in CRM Implementation